SAFA ANDAÇ

 Future directions:

-As a future project, I’m planning to determine how locomotion abilities in visually impaired individuals relate to their quality of life by using machine learning techniques.
+As a future project, I’m planning to determine how gaze behavior abilities in visually impaired individuals relate to their quality of life by using machine learning techniques.
+Next, I want to study how people with vision problems like glaucoma explore their surroundings.
+I’m especially interested in the different ways they might look around or change their behavior to adapt.

 Project output